jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 8. **New Date and Time API:**
-   - **Use Case:** Provides a modern, immutable date and time API with improved functionality.
+   - **Explanation:** The java.time package introduces a modern, comprehensive, and immutable date and time API.
+It addresses many shortcomings of the legacy `Date` and `Calendar` classes.
    - **Example:**
      ```java
      LocalDateTime now = LocalDateTime.now();